rse/tokenizr/README.md

   Accept the current matching and produce a token of `type` and optionally with a different `value` (usually a pre-processed variant of the matched text).
-This function can be called multiple times to produce one or more tokens.
+This function can be called multiple times to produce one or more distinct tokens in sequence.

 Implementation Notice
 ---------------------